Elehuris Montero Player Props: Rockies vs. Padres

 Elehuris Montero At The Plate

-- Montero has three doubles, a triple, a home run and two walks while hitting .234.
+- Montero is batting .221 with three doubles, a triple, a home run and two walks.

-- Montero has driven in a run in seven games this season (33.3%), including two games with multiple runs batted in.
+- In seven games this season (31.8%), Montero has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this year (33.3%), including one multi-run game.
+- In seven of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.